Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/4 - Routing/README.md

-# Outcome
+# Outcome 4 - Routing

 Skill Description
 ----------
-The router is the doorman of your application.
-When an HTTP request arrives from the user's browser, it needs to know which controller action (method) should be run.
-Should we display the "new user" webpage?
-Should we edit an existing user with whatever data got sent along? etc. The router basically match HTTP request to the appropriate action.
+The Fellow fully understand the role of a router in an MVC architecture including how the router maps http request to controller action.
+The fellow can also articulate the different ways routes are created in a rails application including use cases where it makes sense to use one approach over the other.

 Outputs
 ----------
-In checkpoint 3:
-- Appropriately namespace based on the problem description.

-In checkpoint 2 and simulation project:
+After attaining this skill, and as a demonstration of it, a person should be able to create the following:
+- A rails api project that makes use of route namespace to version it's API
-- Use route helper methods
+- A rails project that uses route helper methods
-- Appropriately make use of resources and nested resources.
+- A rails project that appropriately makes use of resources and nested resources to create restful endpoints

 ----------